 The project site is zoned RBH and is located between Ocean Drive, the nearest public road, and Hollywood Beach.
-The purpose and intent of the RBH zone is to provide for development and preservation of unique beach-oriented residential communities with small lot subdivision patterns.
-The proposed single-family dwelling will be located on 35-foot-wide by 75-foot-long lot, which is identical to other lots in this community.
-The permitted maximum building coverage in the RBH zone is 65 percent; the proposed dwelling will have a maximum building coverage of 53 percent.
-The project will result in the construction of a new building on a presently vacant site.
-The proposed dwelling will have a flat roof, as measured from the minimum elevation of the first floor as established by the Public Works Agency (or 13.61 ft.
+The purpose of the RBH zone is to provide for the development and preservation of unique beach-oriented residential communities within small lot subdivision patterns.
+The proposed single-family dwelling will be located on 35-foot-wide by 75-foot-long lot, which is identical to the lot configuration of parcels within the surrounding community.
+The permitted maximum building coverage in the RBH zone is 65%; the proposed dwelling will have a maximum building coverage of 52.5%.
+The project will result in from the demolition of the existing two-story dwelling and the construction of a three-story dwelling.
+The proposed dwelling will have a flat roof, as measured from the minimum elevation of the first floor as established by the Public Works Agency (or 13.65 ft.
 NAVD).
-When considered within the existing dwellings that currently obstruct public views of the Pacific Ocean, the proposed project will not lead to a significant adverse impact to public views of the ocean.
+Homes along the beachside of Ocean Drive are one-, two-, and three-stories, range in size from 2,688 sq. ft.
+(3417 Ocean Drive) to 2,645 sq. ft.
+(3409 Ocean Drive), and include a variety of architectural styles and forms (e.g., contemporary, cottage, Mediterranean, etc.).
+Ocean views from the harbor side of the Hollywood Beach are blocked or obstructed by the beachside homes, therefore the proposed project will not lead to a significant adverse impact to public views of the ocean.

 The proposed dwelling would not degrade or significantly alter the existing scenic or visual qualities of the Hollywood Beach Community and will be similar in visual character (size, scale and style) to the other residential dwellings in the surrounding area.
-In the immediate vicinity of the project site, neighboring homes range in size from 2,820 sq. ft. to 2377 sq. ft. and include a variety of architectural styles and forms.
-The proposed single-family dwelling, a 3,498 sq. ft. contemporary style residence, is larger than homes in the immediate vicinity, however the difference in the proposed habitable floor area is attributable to the configuration of the proposed structure.
-The proposed dwelling maximizes floor area by utilizing encroachments into the front setbacks for the second and third floors as permissible in the RBH zone together with the development up to the required rear and side yard setback limit and proposing three levels within the 28 foot height envelope.
-The proposed single-family dwelling is therefore determined to be visually compatible with the character of the surrounding area and will not significantly degrade visual resources or obscure significant public views both from and to the coast.
+The proposed single-family dwelling, a 3,962 sq. ft. modern style residence is larger, however the difference in the proposed habitable floor area is attributable to configuration of the proposed levels of the home and the floorplate heights.
+Therefore, the proposed single-family dwelling will be visually compatible with the character of the surrounding area and will not significantly degrade visual resources or obscure significant public views both from and to the coast.

-Based on the discussion above, the proposed project is consistent with General Plan Policies LU16.1, LU16.8, and LU16.9 and Coastal Act Sections 30250(a) and 30251.
+Based on the discussion above, the proposed project is consistent with Ventura County General Plan Land Use and Community Character Policies LU16.1, LU16.8, and LU16.9 and Coastal Act Sections 30250(a) and 30251.